 (iii) Explain how linear regression may be used to test hypotheses regarding social inequalities when the response variable has an interval scale, and how logistic regression may be used when the response variable has two categories.

-(iv) Demonstrate how statistical software like SPSS and R may be used to carry out such analyses.
+(iv) Demonstrate how the SPSS statistical package may be used to carry out such analyses.